Optimal bounds on the positivity of a matrix from a few moments: Numerical Results and Examples

 \emph{Files attached to this manuscript:} \begin{itemize} \item\texttt{PSDBounds.nb}: This Mathematica package contains the three functions \texttt{sosApp}, \texttt{handelApp} and \texttt{chebyApp} that provide the upper and lower bounds, together with the approximating polynomials corresponding to the sos polynomial method, Handelman method, and Chebyshev method, respectively. \item\texttt{TensorExample.nb}: This Mathematica notebook provides some examples to illustrate the use of the above package, in particular for matrices of the form \eqref{eq:Cl}. \end{itemize}

-\emph{Acknowledgements}.
-GDLC acknowledges funding of the Elise Richter Program of the FWF.
+\emph{Acknowledgements.}--- GDLC acknowledges funding of the Elise Richter Program of the FWF.
 TN acknowledges funding through the FWF project P 29496-N35 (free semialgebraic geometry and convexity).
+Most of this work was conducted while TF was at the Max Planck Institute for Mathematics in the Sciences.
 We thank Hilary Carteret and Andreas Thom for helpful comments on the topic.